-- 98. Marieke Tuthill Beck-Coon, Esq., ("Beck-Coon") FIRE's director of litigation, replied to Buck's email and asked him to direct all future communication regarding the matter to her and other of Salazar's attorneys.
+- 92. Marieke Tuthill Beck-Coon, Esq., ("Beck-Coon") FIRE's director of litigation, replied to Buck's email and asked him to direct all future communication regarding the matter to her and other of Salazar's attorneys.
 See Dec.
 15, 2017 email from Marieke Tuthill Beck-Coon, Esq., to Carl Buck, Esq.
-(A true and correct copy is attached as Exhibit 8.) - 99.
+(A true and correct copy is attached as Exhibit 8.) - 93.
 On December 19, 2017, Buck replied to Beck-Coon's email to inform her: "As a student at an institution of higher education in the State of Illinois, Ms. Salazar is aware of her obligations."
 See Dec.
 19, 2017 email from Carl Buck, Esq., to Marieke Tuthill Beck-Coon, Esq.
-See Exhibit 8. - 100.
-Defendants' policies, practices, and actions regarding student speech, expressive activity, and distribution of literature on campus have a chilling effect on Salazar's rights and the rights of all other JJC students to engage freely and openly in speech and expressive activity. - 101.
-Salazar wishes to engage in expressive activity on campus, including distribution of literature, without seeking prior permission or being limited to a small, indoor area of campus.
-Salazar is reasonably afraid that she will be detained by law enforcement officers again, fined, or be subject to discipline under JJC's Student Code of Conduct if she exercises her First Amendment rights on JJC's campus without receiving prior permission and/or outside of the Free Speech Area. - 102.
-Salazar also wishes to be able to post information related to the Party for Socialism and Liberation without having to obtain prior permission from JJC administrators. - 103.
-Because of her past experiences engaging in expressive activity on JJC's main campus, Salazar is reasonably afraid that JJC's policies will be applied to punish her for expressive activity in the future or that she will be detained for engaging in political speech on campus.
+(A true and correct copy is attached as Exhibit 8.) - 94.
+On January 25, 2018, Salazar, accompanied by counsel, met with Defendant Farmer and Dean of Students Cynthia Vasquez-Barrios to discuss Salazar's concerns related to what occurred on November 28, 2017. - 95.
+Salazar wishes to engage in expressive activity on campus, including but not limited to distribution of literature, without seeking prior permission, approval, or being limited to a small, designated area of campus. - 96.
+Salazar also wishes to be able to post information related to the Party for Socialism and Liberation without having to obtain prior permission from JJC administrators. - 97.
+Because of her past experiences engaging in expressive activity on JJC's main campus, Salazar is reasonably afraid that JJC's policies will be applied to limit or punish her expressive activity in the future.